CyVerse-learning-materials/dnasubway_guide/step7.rst

 *DNA Subway Green Line: Kallisto/Sleuth- Visualize data using IGV and Sleuth*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 In the "View Results" steps you have access to alignment visualizations, data
-download, and interactive visualization of your differental expression results.
+download, and interactive visualization of your differential expression results.

   1. Click the "View results" step and choose one of the following options: